Back to National Guide

 Adelaide-Specific Considerations

 Reactive clay soils in the north and south.
-Salisbury, Elizabeth, Parafield Gardens in the north; Morphett Vale, Reynella, Hackham in the south.
+Salisbury, Elizabeth, Parafield Gardens, One Tree Hill in the north; Morphett Vale, Reynella, Hackham, McLaren Vale in the south.
 These suburbs sit on some of Adelaide's most reactive clay soils.
-The ground expands significantly during wet winters and contracts through dry summers, creating seasonal cycles of movement that push stumps out of alignment over years.
-Homes built in the 1950s–1970s on these soils are the most affected, as original stumps were designed for less extreme conditions than some properties have experienced.
+The ground expands significantly during wet winters and contracts through dry summers, creating seasonal cycles of movement that push stumps progressively out of alignment.
+Under AS 2870, many of these sites are classified H1 (40–60mm movement) to H2 (60–75mm movement).
+Homes built in the 1950s–1970s on these soils are the most affected, as original stumps were not designed for the cumulative effects of decades of reactive clay movement.
+Companies like Foundation Repair Adelaide specialise in restumping on reactive soil sites and can assess whether screw piles or concrete stumps are better suited to your specific soil classification.

 Bluestone and mixed-construction homes.
-Adelaide's inner suburbs (Norwood, Unley, Prospect, Goodwood) feature a distinctive housing stock: bluestone fronted homes from the 1880s–1910s with mixed masonry and timber framing.
-The bluestone walls themselves are durable, but the timber subfloor framing, internal walls, and rear additions are susceptible to the same deterioration as any timber-framed home.
-Structural assessment of these properties needs to account for the interaction between the masonry and timber systems, which behave differently under ground movement.
+Adelaide's inner suburbs (Norwood, Unley, Prospect, Goodwood, Hyde Park, Colonel Light Gardens) feature a distinctive housing stock: bluestone-fronted homes from the 1880s–1910s with mixed masonry and timber framing.
+The bluestone walls themselves are remarkably durable (bluestone is a basalt with excellent compressive strength), but the timber subfloor framing, internal walls, and rear additions are susceptible to the same deterioration as any timber-framed home.
+Structural assessment of these properties needs to account for how the masonry and timber systems interact under ground movement.
+The masonry is rigid while the timber flexes, meaning differential movement between the two can cause cracking at the junction points.
+A good structural engineer will specify fixings and connections that allow for this differential movement.

 Adelaide Hills properties.
-Stirling, Crafers, Mount Barker, Aldgate.
-Homes built on steep hillside blocks in the Adelaide Hills face additional structural complexity.
-Sloping sites mean uneven stump heights, more extensive subframe bracing, and potential retaining wall interactions.
+Stirling, Crafers, Mount Barker, Aldgate, Bridgewater, Hahndorf.
+Homes on steep hillside blocks face additional structural complexity.
+Sloping sites mean uneven stump heights (some stumps may be 300mm while others are 1,500mm on the same house), more extensive subframe bracing, and potential retaining wall interactions.
 Access for equipment can be restricted by steep driveways and narrow blocks.
 The cooler, wetter microclimate in the Hills also promotes moisture retention in subfloor timbers, accelerating deterioration compared to the drier plains suburbs.
+Stumps on the downhill side of sloping blocks carry greater lateral loads and are more prone to displacement.

 Post-war housing stock.
-Adelaide's rapid suburban expansion through the 1950s–1970s produced large numbers of timber-floored homes on concrete stumps.
+Adelaide's rapid suburban expansion through the 1950s–1970s produced large numbers of timber-floored homes on concrete stumps, particularly across the northern suburbs (Modbury, Tea Tree Gully, Ingle Farm) and western suburbs (Woodville, Findon, Seaton).
 In areas with reactive soils, these homes are now the right age for stump failure to become visible.
-Common symptoms include doors that no longer latch, visible gaps between skirting boards and floors, and cracks appearing in plaster walls.
+Common symptoms include doors that no longer latch, visible gaps between skirting boards and floors, and stepped cracks appearing in brick veneer walls.
 These are signs of differential movement, where some stumps have settled or shifted more than others.

-Smaller trade pool.
+Smaller trade pool and longer lead times.
 Adelaide has a smaller pool of structural builders and restumping specialists compared to Melbourne or Sydney.
-This can mean longer wait times for quotes and scheduling, particularly during busy periods after extended wet weather when demand spikes.
-Getting three quotes is still the right approach, but allow more lead time.
+This can mean longer wait times for quotes and scheduling, particularly during busy periods after extended wet weather when demand for restumping spikes across the northern and southern suburbs simultaneously.
+Getting three quotes is still the right approach, but allow 4–6 weeks lead time for scheduling, longer during peak demand.

 Hiring a Licensed Carpenter in SA